 ^ max speed limited by the internal SATA III standard of 6 Gbps

 Inateck usb 3.0 hard drives docking stations review

 Inateck dual HDD docks come in a few different formats, the most popular of which are the Inateck FD2002 and the Inateck FD2005 which are actually the same hardware under the hood but in two different case designs.
 Both models use the same ASM1156 chip set, and use a USB 3.0 interface with UASP support to connect to a computer, giving them a theoretical maximum data transfer speed of 5 Gbps (or 625 MB / sec).
 The FD2002 has a more traditional case, while the FD2005 has been designed with more radical features and lines which one more often finds on gaming computer hardware.
-Inateck has also more recently come out with an updated model, the FD2002C, which is essentially the FD2002 but with a USB 3.1 port instead of a USB 3.0 port.
-In addition, the USB 3.1 port uses the latest reversible USB-C type socket as opposed to the more common USB-B type socket but which will future-proof it for connecting to the latest computing hardware.
-However, the presence of the USB 3.1 standard adds little to the data transfer speed of the HDD dock due to the speed limitations of SATA III.
+Inateck has also more recently come out with an updated model, the FD2002C, which is essentially the FD2002 but with the latest reversible USB-C type socket as opposed to the more common USB-B type socket that will future-proof it for connecting to the latest computing hardware.
+However, the presence of the USB-C standard adds little to the data transfer speed of the HDD dock.

 Inateck is a international company with headquarters in both the United States and Germany, with a reputation for selling high quality electronics accessories but at very reasonable prices.